protesilaos/dotfiles/README.md

 This is the set of files that powers my day-to-day computing experience.
-GNU Emacs is its centrepiece, with other programs providing ancillary support, where relevant.
-In some cases, such as with the configurations for Vim and Xterm, all relevant files are maintained from my pre-Emacs days and are preserved as a contingency plan.
+GNU Emacs is its centrepiece, with other programs providing ancillary functionalities.
+In some cases, such as with the configurations for Vim and Xterm, all relevant files are carried over from my pre-Emacs days and are maintained as a contingency plan or in case I need to revisit some old setup.

 ## Do not track my dotfiles (rolling, unstable, and untested)

-_Ceci n'est pas une distribution Emacs._ If you know what I mean.
+_Ceci n'est pas une distribution Emacs._

 This repo functions as a laboratory of experimentation for my computing environment.
-What I do with Emacs or other programs in the GNU/Linux milieu is only meant to work for me.
-As such, I offer no support whatsoever to those tracking my dotfiles and may introduce breaking changes without prior notice.
+What I do with Emacs or any other programs in the GNU/Linux milieu that form part of my dotfiles is only meant to work for me.
+As such, I offer no support whatsoever to those tracking this repository and may introduce breaking changes without prior notice.

 This is all to say that **you understand the risks associated with tracking an ever-changing project that does not enjoy widespread testing